spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 * Project-wide
     * `swagger: engine:`- possible value is `swagger-ui`.
     * `swagger-ui: endpoints:` - defines the service's port or/and web interface that can be accessed via given endpoints.

 ***
+### tideways:
+An application profiler **Service** used for testing and debugging.
+* Project-wide
+  - `tideways: apikey:` - defines the api-key used  to authenticate with Tideways.
+  - `tideways: environment-name:` - defines the environment name used to named your environment on Tideways.
+Optional param.
+Default value is `production`
+  - `tideways: cli-enabled:` - defines flag for profilling CLI script like cronjobs, etc. Optional param.
+Default value is `false`

+***